-Learn about electricity as it applies to our daily lives.
-This class is a combination of written problem solving and hands-on application of techniques and skill involved in residential electrical.
+Credit: .5 Science Learn about electricity as it applies to our daily lives.
+This class is a combination of written problem solving and hands-on application of techniques and skill involved in residential electrical and basic solar electrical.
 Use of hand tools require parent permission.